 The tomato market roller coaster continues to cast terror into the hearts of all those who dare ride it.

-The hangover of shortages from the 2020 harvest will impact availability for the new season, coupled with additional market disruption caused by the widespread boycott of tomato products from the Xinjiang region of China.
+The hangover of shortages from the 2020 harvest will impact availability for the new season, coupled with the additional market disruption caused by the widespread boycott of tomato products from the Xinjiang region of China.

 2020 Tomato Market Influences